Redaction of Unlawful Restrictive Covenants & Personal Information

 In 2018, in concert with the NCC Recorder of Deeds, Delaware lawmakers provided a way to redact and strike discriminatory language from older deeds and other property records.
 (9 Del C. 41 §9628)

-With over 6,000,000 documented pages already recorded and 200 or more new multipage documents added a day, the Recorder of Deeds office does not have the staff to proactively seek out and eliminate illegal language.
+With over 6,000,000 documented pages already recorded and 2,000 new multi-page documents added a month, the Recorder of Deeds office does not have the staff to proactively seek out and eliminate illegal language.
+Even if we did, the law says the owner must request the redaction.

 Please get in touch with the Recorder of Deeds at Eugenia.Thornton@KentCountyDE.gov or call (302) 744-2321 to learn more or to volunteer to help with this project.

 In addition, some recorded documents may contain personal information such as driver's license, passport numbers, taxpayer ID, alien registration numbers, etc. Delaware Law allows us to redact and strike these types of personal information as well.
 Please use the same form as for the Discriminatory Restrictive Covenants.
-Read the law here.
+We will receive the form or send the form to the signer of the documents to ask permission before redacting, in accordance with the law which you can read here.
 (9 Del C. 41 Section 9627)